EinsteinToolkit/www.cactuscode.org/projects/cafunwave/params.md

 DESC

-\"direction (degrees) of regular wave for Wei and Kirby (1999) wavemaker.
+"direction (degrees) of regular wave for Wei and Kirby (1999) wavemaker.
 Note: it may be adjusted for a periodic boundary case by the program.
-A warning will be given if adjustment is made\"
+A warning will be given if adjustment is made"

 LOWER BOUND